BrandiATMuhkuh/brandiatmuhkuh.github.com/source/index.markdown

 # Papers
 * 2015 - Fidgebot: Working Out while Working, HRI 2015
 * 2015 - Making HRI Accessible to Everyone Through Online Videos.
 A proposal for a µMOOC in Human Robot Interaction, HRI 2015
-* 2015 - Participants conform to humans but not to humanoid robots in an English past tenseformation task, Journal of Language & Social Psychology
+* 2015 - Participants conform to humans but not to humanoid robots in an English past transformational task, Journal of Language & Social Psychology
 * 2014 - Participants converge to humans but not to humanoid robots in an English past tense formation task, Language and Society 2014
 * 2014 - A peer pressure experiment: Recreation of the Asch conformity experiment with robots, IROS 2014
 </section>